Signature: China from the Great Wall to Shangri-La - 19 Days

 Fly to Shanghai, the futuristic pulse of modern China.
 Once you have freshened up, head out for a tasty dinner of typical Shanghai dishes before taking your VIP seat for the spectacular ERA 2 Acrobatics Show.
 Hold your breath as performers execute gravity-defying stunts and motorcycle feats, a dazzling display of precision and artistry that mirrors the energy of Shanghai itself.

-• Day 18
+Day 18

 Shanghai

 Walk the plane-tree-lined avenues of the Former French Concession, admiring the Art Deco villas and hearing stories of the city’s colonial past.
 Wander the classical rockeries and koi ponds of Yuyuan Gardens then have a light lunch at the bazaar.
-Take some free time to refresh then conclude your expedition with a farewell dinner and final discussion reflecting on the dynasties, landscapes, and cultures you have traversed.
+Take some free time to refresh then conclude your expedition with a group dinner and discussion reflecting on the dynasties, landscapes, and cultures you have traversed.

-• Day 19
+Day 19

 Shanghai